dada325/RL-RhapsodyLearner/README.md

 But it is also an implementation of some algorithms in deep RL that is very classic, in JAX (WIP) and pytorch.

+# Update:

+As an Reinforcement learning framework, the code structure now is a bit chaotic and lack of efficient.
+I am planing to redo the refactoration and add more modularity, example and flexibility.

 # Multiagent

 ## Experience Sharing: